Alpha Over Node

 Input for the background image.

 Converts foreground image to Premultiplied Alpha format.

 The Alpha Over node is designed to work with premultiplied alpha color format.
 Use this checkbox when you know that your image has Straight Alpha color values, to perform the correct over operation.
 Result will still be premultiplied alpha.

 Mix between using Premultiplied Alpha or Straight Alpha.

 When set to 1, the foreground color values will be multiplied by alpha, i.e. premultiplied; this is equivalent to enabling Convert Premultiplied.
 When set to 0, color values does not change.

 If Premultiply is not zero, Convert Premultiplied will be ignored.

 This is a legacy option.

-In the map below, Color Ramp node is used to add an alpha channel to the black-and-white swirl image.
+In the node tree below, Color Ramp node is used to add an alpha channel to the black-and-white swirl image.
 Then Alpha Over node is used to overlay it on top of another image.